 To be eligible to apply for a visa, the current pass mark is sixty-five points.

-Apart from passing the points test and nominating a skilled occupation from the MLTSSL, there are basic eligibility requirements that must be met to obtain one of the visas: you must be under forty-five years of age, have at least competent English, and meet the health and character requirements.
+Apart from passing the points test and nominating a skilled occupation from the MLTSSL, there are basic eligibility requirements that must be met: you must be under forty-five years of age, have at least competent English, and meet the health and character requirements.

 These visas can include your family members.

 Only file a winning caseSubmitting an expression of interest does not guarantee a visa.
 The EOI is just saying to the Australian Government you are interested in emigrating as a skilled migrant.
 After an EOI has been submitted Australian immigration authorities do not provide feedback on whether the application will be successful or rejected.
 Unsuccessful cases will be held in the EOI pool for two years before being removed from the pool.
 The majority of those who submit an EOI never receive an invitation to emigrate and after 2 years their EOI is closed.
 It important a case is presented correctly from the beginning as first impressions count.

 Being invited to applyYou can only apply for a permanent skilled visa if you're invited by the DIBP.